AOGPE ASSOCIATE LEVEL COURSEWORK

 • – the components of an O-G lesson plan.

-• – guided practice analyzing your informal assessment data in a diagnostic and prescriptive manner.
+• – analyzing data from informal assessments in a diagnostic and prescriptive manner to plan instruction

-• – Access to a wide variety of Riverside School O-G wordlists, games, and posters that may be used with your student.
+Class members will have access to a wide variety of Riverside School O-G wordlists, games and posters and other resources that may be used for lesson planning in class and beyond.

 Interested in Certification?